jgrovedev/Colorado-Live-Earthquake-Feed/README.md

 A Colorado earthquake feed that displays faults and active oil/gas wells.

 ## Motivation
-After I plotted earthquakes, I noticed a cluster of them and then plotted faults and active oil and gas wells to see if they had any spatial significance.
+After I plotted earthquakes, I noticed a cluster of them and then plotted faults and active oil/gas wells to see if they had any spatial significance.

 ## Screenshots
 ![screenshot](https://github.com/jgrovedev/Colorado-Live-Earthquake-Feed/blob/master/coearthquakes.PNG)